mekwars-legends/mwl-docs/docs/gameElements/tsm.rst

 TSM does activate at 9+, not exactly 9.
 If you are at 10 heat, you will have an additional -1 movement, which will put you back at the mech's normal movement, but retain the 2x damage.

 Some TSM mechs do not have neat heat curves like the Scarabus.
 Good examples of this are the Grim Reaper, Grand Crusader II and several Seraphs.
-For these mechs, sometimes multiple rounds of fire, turning off HS, and shooting SSRMs at the ground are necessary.
+For these mechs, sometimes multiple rounds of fire, turning off HS, and shooting SRMs at the ground are necessary.
 While others like the TDR 17S are easier to heat-manage: e.g. fire ERPPC, 3MPLs and run and to get the 9 over heat u needed in turn 1.
 Then you can then either jump 4 and fire all MPLs to maintain the heat or turn off 1 DHS and run and fire all 4 MPLs to maintain heat.

 Plasma Rifles, flamers, and Infernos all do a good job of messing with TSM.